 - Be Respectful

 - Be Responsible

 - Be Safe

-- Be Your Person Best, and
+- Be Your Person Best

-- Follow the Direction of Teacher and Chaperones

 A large part of what we do at Big Sur Charter School is guide students to become well balanced members of their community.
 We understand that students come to us with a variety of experiences that have shaped who they are.
 Given that, each circumstance is treated individually and can result in a different response based on the frequency and severity of behavior and student's age.
 Our goal is to ensure all students feel safe and respected as they learn to navigate their community, and every effort is made to support students in examining and correcting behavioral missteps.